Frederick Osborne

+Early life

+Osborne was born on 20 January 1909 in Mosman, New South Wales.
+He was the youngest of six children born to Eleanor Mary (née Scott) and William Alexander Osborne.

+Osborne and his family moved to Orange, New South Wales, when he was an infant.
+His father, a bank manager, died when he was two years old and the family was supported by his older brothers.
+He began his education at Orange Primary School, before the family returned to Mosman in 1918.
+He attended Mosman Public School before completing his secondary education at North Sydney High School (1922–1924) and Sydney Church of England Grammar School (1925–1926).
+Osborne went on to study law at the University of Sydney, graduating Bachelor of Arts in 1930 and Bachelor of Laws in 1934 and living at St Andrew's College on a scholarship.
+He subsequently joined his older brother Ronald at the firm of Dibbs, Crowther & Osborne.

+Military service

-Osborne was born in Orange, New South Wales, and educated at North Sydney High School and Sydney Church of England Grammar School.
-He graduated with a degree in law from the University of Sydney.
-He joined the Royal Australian Naval Volunteer Reserve in 1938, and with the outbreak of the Second World War, he was seconded to the Royal Navy in 1940.
+Osborne joined the Royal Australian Naval Volunteer Reserve in 1938, and with the outbreak of the Second World War, he was seconded to the Royal Navy in 1940.
 He was awarded a Distinguished Service Cross in 1940 for "bravery and devotion to duty" while assisting the evacuation of forces from Norway as a sub-lieutenant on the St Loman, an armed trawler.
 He then successively commanded HMS Gentian, HMS Vanquisher and HMS Peacock, escorting ships between the United States and Canada and the United Kingdom in the Battle of the Atlantic.
 He crossed the Atlantic 22 times and was the only Royal Australian Naval Volunteer Reserve officer to rise to the command of a Royal Navy destroyer during the war.
 In 1945 a Bar was added to his DSC for sinking of a German U-boat.